yangl1996/homepage/content/personal/fit-paper.md

 +++
-title = "Fit your paper into page limit"
+title = "Fit your paper into 12 pages"
 +++

-# Fit your paper into page limit
+# Fit your paper into 12 pages

-I collected the following techniques from my advisor Mohammad and my labmate Prateesh.
+I collected these techniques from my advisor Mohammad, my labmate Prateesh, and stackoverflow.

 ```latex
 % The following option preserves the space between words and letters,